 Mental Health constitutes a major public health challenge, undermining social and economic development throughout much of the developing world.
 In Bangladesh, mental health remains ignored as only 0.44% of the total health budget is allocated towards mental health.

-With 65% out of the pocket spending on healthcare, mental health services become burdensome for people from the lower-income segments as mental health services are already more expensive.
+With 65% of the pocket spending on healthcare, mental health services become burdensome for people from the lower-income segments as mental health services are already more expensive.

 There are multiple social stigmas associated with mental health problems and treatment in Bangladesh.
-Although the situation has been improving, the general outlook of society prevents patients from seeking the help that they need.
-As a result, 92.3% of people with mental health issues do not seek any professional help.
+Although the situation has been improving, the general outlook of society prevents patients from seeking the help they need.
+As a result, 92.3% of people with mental health issues do not seek professional help.